hyryel/com.unity.multiplayer.docs/docs/advanced-topics/client-anticipation.md

 darkImageSrc="/sequence_diagrams/Anticipation/StaleDataNoPolicy_Dark.png?text=DarkMode"/>
 </figure>

 To address this, Netcode for GameObjects's client anticipation includes a feature called `StaleDataHandling`.
-Stale data is determined based on assumptions about causation - it assumes that, when you make an anticipation on the client side based on player input, an RPC is sent to the server at the same time requesting it to make the same change.
+Stale data is determined based on assumptions about causation - it assumes that, when you make an anticipation on the client side based on Player input, an RPC is sent to the server at the same time requesting it to make the same change.
 It uses a continuously incrementing `AnticipationCounter` to track when the server has received and responded to the batch of requests that was sent on the same frame as the variable was anticipated.
 If an update for a variable arrives before the server has processed that message, the anticipation system regards that data as being stale.

 There are two ways you can respond to stale data, which are determined by the `StaleDataHandling` value on each `AnticipatedNetworkVariable` and `AnticipatedNetworkTransform`: